haimeh/finFindR/README.md

                 S3 S1 005_1.jpg
 ```
 <br />
-Field mode also offers the ability to change the sensitivity via the __"Threshold:"__ slider bar.
+Field mode also offers the ability to change the sensitivity via the __Threshold:__ slider bar.
 If the app is cropping too many false positives, you can increase the threshold and if the app is missing fins, you can decrease the threshold.<br />
-There is also the option to crop tightly around the fin or to include any visible body via the __Crop Type__ buttons.
+There is also the option to crop tightly around the fin or to include any visible body via the __CropType__ buttons.

 # Image
 ## Cataloguing New Images